18–21st May 2017

 ‘Need for Speed’

-For the first time, the RNZIH will be joining the International Plant Propagators’ Society New Zealand (IPPS-NZ) conference this year.
+For the first time, the RNZIH joined the International Plant Propagators’ Society New Zealand (IPPS-NZ) conference in 2017.

-The Banks Lecture will be on Thursday night when Terry Hatch tells us of his expedition to the Subantarctic Islands.
+The Banks Lecture was on Thursday night when Terry Hatch told us of his expedition to the Subantarctic Islands.

-Registration is open to both RNZIH and IPPS-NZ members.
-Register now at:
+Registration was open to both RNZIH and IPPS-NZ members.
+See:

-Friday night will be action packed with fun and games, and Saturday night will be at the Pukekohe Racecourse with a theme of “A Night at the Races”.
-Dress up to a racing theme – any racing goes!
-The IPPS auction will also be on this night.
+Friday night was action packed with fun and games, and Saturday night was at the Pukekohe Racecourse with a theme of “A Night at the Races”.
+Dress up was to a racing theme.
+The IPPS auction was also on this night.

 Waiuku – Thursday 18th May – Start time 9.00am.